aerospike-community/aerospike-client-php/README.md

 ## Documentation

-Documentation of the Aerospike PHP Client may be found in the [doc directory](doc/README.md).
+Documentation of this legacy Aerospike PHP Client is in the [doc directory](doc/README.md).
 Notes on the internals of the implementation are in [doc/internals.md](doc/internals.md).

 [Example PHP code](examples/) can be found in the `examples/` directory.

-Full documentation of the Aerospike database is available at http://www.aerospike.com/docs/

 ## Dependencies